Duration

 Skip the ticket line

-After that, you can go to St.
+After this, you are welcome to go to St.